Employee Tip: Filing for Unemployment in WI; Preparing for Appeal and Hearing

 You should look at your own circumstances and brainstorm ALL important issues- what the employer will allege at the hearing, and what is important for you to address.
 You should write down the issues so you remember them all, and can prepare for them.
 Usually, at the hearing the employer will repeat many of the criticisms that it made directly to you, or criticisms that it made in information it provided to DWD.

-- Contact witnesses who have information that supports you, and see if they can attend the hearing with you.
+• Contact witnesses who have information that supports you, and see if they can attend the hearing with you.

 Consider the example above, where an employer says the employee “faked” an illness and committed misconduct by violating an attendance policy.
 In this situation, a helpful witness would be someone who, for instance, observed the employee on the day he called in sick, and saw that the employee was visibly ill.
 The witness’s testimony about this observation would help the employee prove that he did not fake an illness, did not violate the attendance policy, and did not commit misconduct.
 This sort of witness- someone with firsthand knowledge of facts that support your position- is very helpful.
+A witness who would not be helpful is a “character witness” who did not observe any illness-related issues, and merely intends to testify “this employee is not the kind of person who would fake being sick, that is not his character.”
+Again, only witnesses with firsthand factual observations could potentially be useful at a hearing.

-- Prepare questions for your witnesses.
+• Prepare questions for witnesses.

-- Review the legal issues.
+• Review the legal issues.

 J. Attending the Hearing (Presenting Your Planned Questions and Exhibits)